xonika9/xonika9/README.md

 ## About me

-Since 2015 I have been actively developing websites on WordPress Website of a [medical organization](https://irgpc.ru/), [charity project](https://xn--80abh4ara1ao.xn--p1ai/), [commercial organization](https://timber.krona-baikal.com/).
+For more than 6 years I have been actively developing websites on WordPress.
+Website of a [medical organization](https://irgpc.ru/), [charity project](https://xn--80abh4ara1ao.xn--p1ai/), [commercial organization](https://timber.krona-baikal.com/).

-In 2022 I started studying JavaScript.
-I have experience in developing websites on [pure JS](https://xonika9.github.io/mesto/) as well as on the [MERN stack](https://github.com/xonika9/movies-explorer-frontend).
+I am proficient in [pure JS](https://xonika9.github.io/mesto/) and [MERN stack](https://github.com/xonika9/movies-explorer-frontend).
 I know how to configure, run and deploy code to the server.

+I solve problems on Leetcode and Codewars.
+I know what is SSR, SSG and SPA and their pros/cons.
+Worked with NoSQL database MongoDB, understand the differences from SQL.
+Interested in backend development.

 Above all, I have a great desire to work as a Frontend developer for a product company that helps people solve their problems and challenges every day.